Designed for the economical & reliable propulsion of small and medium-sized vessels

 All Wärtsilä low-speed engines are fully compliant with IMO Tier II NOx limits specified in Annex VI of the MARPOL 73/78.
 They can also be equipped with a SCR catalyst to meet IMO Tier III NOx emission levels and a scrubber to reduce SOx emissions to 0.1% – even with high sulphur fuels.

-The Pulse Lubricating System with electronic control of lubrication timing has been further developed.
+The Pulse Lubricating System with electronic control of lubrication timing has been further developed, giving important savings in engine operating costs.
 The guide feed rate for new engines equipped with the Pulse Jet cylinder lubrication system is 0.6 g/kWh.
 Engines with different lubricating systems might require a higher feed rate.
-This allows important savings in engine operating costs.

 Tighter emissions regulations, tougher market conditions and increasing fuel prices are all pushing development of vessel and engine design for global transportation towards ever more efficient solutions. »